TimeMachine1994/081925-SvelteTweb/Old Docs01/TributeStream-Schedule-Refactor-Complete.md

 The Tributestream schedule system has been successfully refactored to provide:
 - ✅ Unified data storage with Firestore
-- ✅ Memorial-specific routing and context
+- ✅ Event-specific routing and context
 - ✅ Real Stripe payment processing
 - ✅ Comprehensive email notifications
 - ✅ Auto-save functionality